insweat/hssd/README.md

 ### Making Builds Manually<a name="MakingBuildsManually"></a>

- 1. Make sure all relevant projects compiles without error.
+ 1. Make sure all relevant projects compile without error.
  2. Open `com.insweat.hssd.editor/hssd.product`, and select the `Overview` page.
 Click the `Eclipse Product export wizard` link under the `Exporting` section on the right.
  3. On the popping wizard,
     * `Configuration` - /com.insweat.hssd.editor/hssd.product